anagorko/morpion-lpp/README.md

 > make
 > ./generator --help
 ```

+# An upper bound of 84 for Morpion Solitaire 5D

+This part of README applies to the article [An upper bound of 84 for Morpion Solitaire 5D ](http://duch.mimuw.edu.pl/~henrykm/lib/exe/fetch.php?media=morpion5d.pdf) (submitted).

+The main computation in this paper is performed in two steps:

+1. we generate a family of square boxes which contain the initial cross of the Morpion Solitaire; this process gives 291 boxes which are inhabitated by Morpion graphs (this concept is explained in the paper, but the essential point is that every Morpion Solitaire position is a Morpion graph).
+No larger Morpion graphs exists
+2. on each box we solve a respective linear program described in the paper.

+These two steps are done simultaneously.

+# 485 - a new upper bound for Morpion Solitaire

+## Introduction

+This part of README applies to the article ["485 - a new upper bound for Morpion Solitaire"](http://www.mimuw.edu.pl/~henrykm/lib/exe/fetch.php?media=upper-bound-morpion.pdf) presented at CGW@IJCAI.
+The respository contains two programs mentioned in the article: `octagons.cpp` and `generator.cpp`.

+They should compile on a pretty general system equipped with a C++ compiler.
+The compilation was tested on OS X and Linux machines.

 ## Example of a relaxed program

 This example is mentioned on page 9 of the article.
 We assume that the user installed the [Gurobi solver](http://www.gurobi.com/).
 Other solvers can be used as well, but we systematically investigated the performance only for this solver.